Baked Butter Herb Perch Fillets

-We aim for low carb meals with a diabetic in the family so I used 1/2 cup Parmesan cheese and didn't use any bread crumbs.
+We aim for low carb meals with a diabetic in the family so I used 1/2 cup Parmesan cheese and didn't use any cracker crumbs.
 It came out great.
-Obviously the recipe is changed quite a lot without adding the bread crumbs...but the seasonings, the butter, the tenderness of the filets after about 25 minutes...these make this recipe a 5 star recipe!
+Obviously the recipe is changed quite a lot without adding the cracker crumbs...but the seasonings, the butter, the tenderness of the filets after about 25 minutes...these make this recipe a 5 star recipe!

 I just made this recipe for the 2nd time.
 I used Panko bread crumbs instead of saltines (just for convenience) and it was awesome!
 My teen and toddler loved it.
 I guess it would be great for any white fish!